hammady/ohmyk8s/README.md

     ...
     ```

+The above file can be stored in the default location `/etc/ansible/hosts` if the control machine is running Debian/Ubuntu or a similar distro.
+For other distros or other operating systems, you can store it in any location then supply `--inventory <file-location>` to the `ansible-playbook` command.

 ## Installation
 To launch the installation process that will configure all target
 machines at once, run the following: